Skip to main content

 Nicholas Papa

-Leading a fire company is one of the greatest privileges in the fire service, but it is also one that carries a considerable weight.
-No other position in the fire service has the immediate/direct impact and lasting influence on individual firefighters.
-The company officer’s ultimate task is preparing those within their charge for whatever the fireground may offer, and then, taking them into the fray when the bell hits.
-The company officer is the lifeblood of their crew, and as such, there are no bad fire companies, only bad company officers…a sobering reality.
-Successfully leading a fire company requires the company officer to place service above self and hold the line of accountability.
-Company officers must forge legitimate relationships with their members and be invested in their growth and well-being to earn their trust and elicit legitimate buy-in.
-They must establish a mission-oriented culture and cultivate esprit de corps through consistent and progressive action.
-This program will provide aspiring or current company officers with the roadmap to navigate this process and develop a high performing fire company.
-The lessons provided are garnered from actual experience, and provide the practical nuggets not found in the typical management-/theory-based company officer leadership classes or textbooks.
-Being a firefighter is the greatest job on earth.
-As a company officer, you not only get to be a firefighter, but you also get to lead firefighters.
+Leading a fire company or shift is one of the greatest privileges in the fire service, but it carries a considerable weight.
+No other position has the direct impact and lasting influence on individual firefighters.
+The fire officer is the driving force and sets the tone.
+In turn, there are no bad fire companies or shifts, only bad fire officers.
+Successfully leading in the fire service requires the fire officer to place service above self and hold the line of accountability.
+This program will provide aspiring and current fire officers with a roadmap to navigate this process and develop a high performing team.
+Being a firefighter is the greatest job on Earth.
+As a fire officer you not only get to be a firefighter, but you get to lead them.

 Nicholas Papa

-Nicholas Papa is a second-generation firefighter with 20 years of experience in the fire service.
-He is a captain with the New Britain (CT) Fire Department, where he has served for 16 years.
-He was the co-founder of the department’s fire academy, and the lead instructor for the inaugural recruit class.
-Nick entered the fire service in 2003, volunteering for the neighboring suburb of Newington until his appointment to the NBFD.
-He is a contributor to Fire Engineering and the author of the best-selling book, Coordinating Ventilation: Supporting Extinguishment & Survivability.
-Nick is a FDIC International advisory board member and has been a classroom instructor since 2017.
-He also served as a technical panelist for the FSRI research project, “The Study on Coordinated Fire Attack in Acquired Structures.”
-Nick is also the founder Fireside Training, LLC.
+Nicholas Papa is a second-generation firefighter with 20 years of experience in the fire Nicholas Papa is a deputy chief with the New Britain (CT) Fire Department, where he has served since 2007, presently assigned as the shift commander of Group B. A second-generation firefighter, he entered the fire service in 2003, volunteering for a neighboring suburb until his appointment to the NBFD.
+He is the Fire Engineering best-selling author of the book Coordinating Ventilation: Supporting Extinguishment and Survivability, an FDIC educational advisory board member and instructor, as well as a past FSRI technical panelist for the Study on Coordinated Fire Attack.
+Nick is also the founder of the fire service training and consulting organization, Fireside Training, LLC (www.firesidetraining.org).